PhenoApps/Field-Book/docs/fields.md

   <img class="screenshot" src="_static/images/fields/field_detail_search_id.png" width="350px">
   <figcaption class="screenshot-caption"><i>The Search ID dialog</i></figcaption>
 </figure>

+The Image Naming ID dialog displays the same list of attributes that are unique within the field.
+By default photos, videos and other captured media are named with the unique identifer that was selected on import.
+Selecting a different attribute will name media captured from then on with that attribute's value for the entry.
+This choice can be applied to all fields that have the same attribute by selecting the checkbox.

 The <img class="icon" src="_static/icons/home/barley.png"> [Collect](collect.md) card will navigate to the Collect screen where data can be collected.